What is the Golden Circle?

 The classic Golden Route is around 230 km (140 miles) in total.
 Can you do the Golden Circle in a day?
 Absolutely – if you got in a car and drove the whole journey without stopping, it would take you a little over 3 hours.
 But you’ll want to stop for photos and have an occasional snack and loo break, right?

 So to answer the question, “How long does it take to drive the Golden Circle?” we would say to give yourself at least 8 hours.
 Setting aside a full day for this allows you to factor in some unplanned stops, for example, at little dairy farms that sell homemade ice cream.

 Good to know: Nordic Visitor actually marks these little ice cream stops – and other notable diversions – on your road map.
 We even highlight your driving route and overnight locations!

 What is the best way to see the Golden Circle?

-There are numerous guided day tours from Reykjavík around this route all year round, though we find that a self-drive tour of the Golden Circle is the best option for flexible sightseeing.
+There are numerous guided day tours from Reykjavík around this route all year round, though we find that driving yourself around the Golden Circle is the best option for flexible sightseeing – read more in our how-to guide.
 Plus, it’s an easy route to drive as the popular attractions are easily located just off the main roads.